CloudNationHQ/terraform-azure-vnet/examples/routes/README.md

 This example underscores the implementation of routes within subnets.
-Routes direct traffic flow, ensuring optimized and secure network navigation.
-This is crucial in scenarios where specific traffic patterns or destinations need to be enforced for a subnet's resources.

 ## Usage